Xyresic/MKS21X-FinalProject/README.md

  - Implemented toggling between radians and degrees
  - Implemented graphing
  - Make code more Flexible in Expression.java and Algebra.java
- - No new bugs.
-It was just a lot of variables and comments
+ - Bugs: No new bugs found.

  1/13/19
  - Added Instructions